 The church is led by a prophet who also serves as president of the church.
 The president serves for life.

 The church's organizational hierarchy is the all-male General Authorities: the First Presidency (the president and two counselors), the Quorum of the Twelve Apostles, the First Quorum of the Seventy, the Second Quorum of the Seventy and the Presiding Bishopric (the bishop and two counselors); and the General Auxiliaries: the Primary, the all-female Relief Society, Sunday School, Young Men and Young Women.

 Children are baptized at age eight.
 New members are also baptized.

 There are two orders of priesthood.
 A young man 12 or older can enter into the Aaronic priesthood, seen as an earthly priesthood.
 Melchizedek priesthood can be obtained when a man turns 18.
 This entails spiritual and heavenly duties.

 Follow a strict health code that prohibits the consumption of tobacco, alcohol, tea and coffee.

 They are encouraged to tithe - giving 10% of their earnings to the church.

-Many Mormons, between the ages 18 and 25 for males and 19 and 25 for females, become missionaries.
+Many church members, between the ages 18 and 25 for males and 19 and 25 for females, become missionaries.
 Single men serve for two years; single women for 18 months.

 The church is headquartered in Salt Lake City.